 '''

 The script displays the following messages and prompt:

 Stopping Analytics Server

 Analytics Application is not running

 Do you have existing TLS certificates?(yes/no)

 '''

 - a.
-Specify your custom keystore and truststore files.

-- 1. Enter yes ↓.
+Specify your custom keystore and truststore files. - 1.
+Enter yes ↓.

-- The following prompt is displayed:

 Enter TLS keystore Path, including filename: